radchukv/RBB_CRW/README.md

 The goal of CRW is to represent the movement of animal individuals, in two-dimensional space.
 When modeled as correlated random walk, the direction of movement at any time step is correlated with the direction of movement at the previous time step.

-CRW was originally developed for describing the movement of insects (e.g. Kareiva & Schigesada 1983, Turchin 1998) and fitted to observational movement data.
-It has been shown that CRW describes well the movement behaviour not only of insects (e.g. Schtickzelle et al. 2007, Schultz and Crone 2001) but also other animals, e.g. sea stars (Lohmann et al. 2016), caribou (Bergmann et al. 2000), and grey seals (Austin et al. 2004).
-Accordingly, CRW is often used to represent animal movement in agent-based models (e.g. butterflies: Schultz and Crone 2005, Radchuk et al. 2013, wild boars: Scherer et al. 2020).

 ## 5. Concepts

 The key concept that CRW is based on is that of movement.
-Movement is defined as a change in the spatial location of an individual over time and is a key behavioural process that shapes ecological and evolutionary processes of nearly all animals (Nathan 2008).
-By affecting spatial position of individuals, movement shapes spatial patterns of individuals within populations and thereby affects metapopulation dynamics (Hanski 1998), species distribution (Hodgson et al. 2022) and, more generally, biodiversity dynamics (Jeltsch et al. 2013).
+Movement is defined as a change in the spatial location of an individual over time and is a key behavioural process that shapes ecological and evolutionary processes of nearly all animals [^Nathan2008].
+By affecting spatial position of individuals, movement shapes spatial patterns of individuals within populations and thereby affects metapopulation dynamics [^Hanski1994], species distribution [^Hodgson2022] and, more generally, biodiversity dynamics [^Jeltsch2013].
-Different types of movement can be differentiated (Schlaegel et al. 2020) and CRW is useful for describing movement when focusing on local temporal and spatial scales.
+Different types of movement can be differentiated [^Schlaegel2020] and CRW is useful for describing movement when focusing on local temporal and spatial scales.

 ## 6. An overview of the RBB and its use